• blogangle-right

 Compliance and risk management share key similarities, including:

-• Both functions involve the same core set of activities: risk assessments, policies and procedures, internal controls, testing, documentation, and reporting.
+• Both functions involve the same core set of activities: risk assessments, policies and procedures, internal controls, documentation, and reporting.

 • Both functions help management guide business operations and decision-making in order to achieve the company’s objectives.

-However, compliance and risk management are not the same.
+Despite these commonalities, compliance and risk management are not the same.
 Let’s take a closer look at their differences below.

 What are the differences between compliance and risk management?